truenas/documentation/content/SCALECLIReference/Sharing/CLINFS.md

 {{< expand "Using the Get_Instance Command" "v" >}}

 #### Description
-The `get_instance` has 1 required property, `id`.
+The `get_instance` has one required property, `id`.
 Enter the command, then press <kbd>Enter</kbd>.
 `get_instance` returns a table (dictionary) of properties for the ID entered.
-Properties include the share ID, path, aliases, comment, networks, hosts entered, the read only, quiet, and locked status as true or false, value for maproot and mapall users and groups, security applied, and the enabled status as true or false.
+The dictionary includes the share ID, path, aliases, comment, networks, hosts entered, the read only, quiet, and locked status as true or false, value for maproot and mapall users and groups, security applied, and the enabled status as true or false.

 Use the `query` command to locate the ID number for the share.

 #### Usage
 From the CLI prompt, enter:

-<code>sharing nfs get_instance id=<i>1</i>"</code>
+<code>sharing nfs get_instance id=<i>1</i></code>

 Where *1* is the ID number for the share.